mheadd/task-tests/README.md

 # CI Triggered Task

-An example showing how to run a Cloud Foundry task using Travis CI.
+An example showing how to run a [Cloud Foundry Task](https://docs.cloudfoundry.org/devguide/using-tasks.html) using Travis CI.

 ## Contents